vmware-tanzu/pinniped/site/content/docs/concierge-only-demo.md

    Don't have a cluster handy?
 Consider using [kind](https://kind.sigs.k8s.io/) on your local machine.
    See below for an example of using kind.

-1. An identity provider of a type supported by Pinniped as described in [architecture](/docs/architecture).
+1. An authenticator of a type supported by Pinniped as described in [architecture](/docs/architecture).

-   Don't have an identity provider of a type supported by Pinniped handy?
-No problem, there is a demo identity provider available.
+   Don't have an authenticator of a type supported by Pinniped handy?
+No problem, there is a demo authenticator available.
 Start by installing local-user-authenticator on the same cluster where you would like to try Pinniped by following the directions in [deploy/local-user-authenticator/README.md](https://github.com/vmware-tanzu/pinniped/blob/main/deploy/local-user-authenticator/README.md).
    See below for an example of deploying this on kind.